 Content marketing sounds like one of those things you should add to your list of annoying buzzwords along with SoLoMo and advertainment.
-But it's actually a significant change in approach to marketing with 78% of CMOs calling it the future of marketing.
-It also seems to work wonders: a report found that content marketing for FMCG increased product purchased by 37%.
+But it's actually a significant change in approach to marketing with 78% of chief marketing officers in a US survey calling it the future of marketing.
+It also seems to work wonders: a report found that content marketing for consumer goods increased product purchased by 37%.

-Last week, we blogged about how the digital age will lead to content marketing that deepens our experience of the arts.
-I’m going to delve further into the world of content marketing and its uses in the arts so that by the time you reach the end of this blog post, you will (hopefully) be persuaded to make content part of your marketing strategy – if you’re not already.
+I’m going to delve into the world of content marketing and its uses in the arts so that by the time you reach the end of this blog post, you will (hopefully) be persuaded to make content part of your marketing strategy – if you’re not already.

 So first up, here’s a straightforward definition of content marketing from Wikipedia: “Content marketing is any marketing format that involves the creation and sharing of media and publishing content in order to acquire customers...Content marketing is focused not on selling, but on simply communicating with customers and prospects.
 The idea is to inspire business and loyalty from buyers by delivering "consistent, ongoing valuable information".”

 Kraft food – not just a boring corporate website.

 The crucial bit is at the end: good content marketing isn't about the hard sell, but providing people with something which is genuinely interesting, shareable, and attention-grabbing.
 For example, when you go to Kraft Food’s website, they don’t simply take you to a boring corporate website – instead they ask you to pick either their corporate website, or their Kraft recipes website full of recipes, ideas, community discussions and tips.
 They’ve embedded engaging content right into their entire online identity.